-61. In January 2023 Plaintiffs Temoshchuk-Reynolds and Enstrom pled to lesser misdemeanor charges of conspiracy to commit felony littering rather than go to trial on the felony littering charges.
+- Exhibit 4, Appeal Hearing Decision Letter.
+Defendant McGirt's letters did not include findings, reasoning, or any evidence in support of upholding the bans.
+Nor was there any process for Plaintiffs to appeal Defendant McGirt's decisions. - 53.
+In January 2023 Plaintiffs Temoshchuk-Reynolds and Enstrom pled to lesser misdemeanor charges of conspiracy to commit felony littering rather than go to trial on the felony littering charges.
 Plaintiff Enstrom, who is the main earner in her family, pled to the lesser charge so that she could maintain a professional license required for her job as veterinary technician.
-Plaintiff Temoshchuk-Reynolds similarly pled to a lesser charge so as to not jeopardize future employment opportunities.
-Despite their plea to a misdemeanor charge, Plaintiffs Temoshchuk-Reynolds and Enstrom's threeyear bans from the park were not reduced to one year.
+Plaintiff Temoshchuk-Reynolds similarly pled to a lesser charge as to not jeopardize future employment opportunities.
+Despite their plea to a misdemeanor charge, Plaintiffs Temoshchuk-Reynolds and Enstrom's three-year bans from the park were not reduced to one year. - 54.
+On January 19, 2023, Plaintiffs' counsel sent a letter to Defendant McGirt, City Attorney, Brad Branham, Deputy City Attorney, John Maddux, Defendant Zack, and Defendant Campbell detailing how the park bans issued against Plaintiffs and the Park Ban Policy violate the U.S. and North Carolina constitutions. - 55.
+As of the date of this filing, the City has not rescinded the park bans or modified the Policy. - 56.
+In addition to preventing Plaintiffs from gathering in parks to support unhoused people and to protest, these parks bans have had a serious effect on Plaintiffs' professional and personal lives.